"To be a photographer or a digital artist that is the question? Whether

 Twisted Tree is

 certainly a site that you can learn from.
-It is simply breath taking and
+It is simply breathtaking and

 the monochrome images will blow your mind!
 The site takes you through